symfony/symfony-docs/cookbook/controller/error_pages.rst

 .. _cookbook-error-pages-by-status-code:

-The logic followed by the ``ExceptionController`` to pick one of the available templates is based on the HTTP status code and request format:
+The logic followed by the ``ExceptionController`` to pick one of the available templates is based on the HTTP status code and the request format:

 #.
 Look for a template for the given format and status code (like ``error404.json.twig``
    or ``error500.xml.twig``);